 N.B.: Policy changes resulting from the Report of the Faculty of Arts and Sciences FASTAP Review Committee (2016) (hereafter "FASTAP 2016") which was approved by vote of the FAS faculty on September 15, 2016 at a special meeting of the FAS faculty, are noted within this chapter.
 Ladder faculty whose appointments are governed by the Report of the Faculty of Arts and Sciences Tenure and Appointments Policy Committee (2007) (hereafter "FASTAP 2007") should refer to the policies in Section IV.H.1 and Section IV.L.2.
 Ladder faculty whose appointments are governed by FASTAP 2016 should refer to the policies in Section IV.H.2 and Section IV.L.3.
-Generally, those ladder appointments beginning on or after July 1, 2017, and all new ladder appointments beginning on or after January 1, 2018 are governed by FASTAP 2016.
+Generally, those ladder appointments beginning on or after July 1, 2017, and all new ladder appointments beginning on or after July 1, 2017, and all new ladder appointments beginning on or after July 1, FASTAP 2016.